 The utilities are designated using paint and flags, which can be surveyed and plotted on project drawings.
 QL-B data is the most widely used quality level for subsurface utility engineering.

-Within a test hole report, underground features are observed and documented with precision.
-Trinity Subsurface wants to send you this deliverable as an example of our quality-focused work.
+With a test hole report, underground features are observed and documented with precision.
+Trinity Subsurface can send you our test hole report deliverable as an example of our quality-focused work.

 Quality Level D data is the least reliable form of utility data because it is information that is solely based on utility records and oral recollections.
 QL-D data should never be considered reliable enough for critical tie-ins or utility crossings.